History of Chieveley services

 Changes

 The Travelodge at Chieveley, and the long stay car park behind it, were built on a separate field which was left out in the original planning permission.
-This can be seen by the way they seem to be totally detached from the rest of the complex.
-This lodge started as a plan for a Granada Lodge in 1986, and was then proposed to be a more upmarket Granada Hotel.
+It started as a plan for a Granada Lodge in 1986, and was then proposed to be a more upmarket Granada Hotel.
 It didn't open until some time later.
+This late addition can be seen by the way they seem to be totally detached from the rest of the complex, providing two additional car parks that are cut off and served as designated long stay areas for a period.
+This meant there had to be complicated maps at the entrance, as there was no route from the main car park to the long stay one.

 In the early 1990s there was a small extension to the front of the building, creating some more seating and a larger shop.
 The business centre became a second games arcade.
 The restaurant gained a wider entrance and became Fresh Express, later joined by Caffè Ritazza.